 Epoxy Paints

-It’s not a product we’ll recommend when purchasing outdoor spray paint, but it forms a hard shell to withstand physical impact.
-On top of wood and metal, it also works well with stone and concrete surfaces.
+I wouldn’t typically recommend it as a go-to for outdoor spray paint, but it does form a robust shell that can endure physical impacts.
+Beyond wood and metal, it also adheres well to stone and concrete surfaces.

 Acrolein Elasticized Paint